How it works!

 - Which new (communication) materials are ready or will be finalized when?

 With newsroom you can go through all these questions in a structured way.
 You explain the current events and planning.
-Have attendees from other departments, markets, regions present what is going on and planned there.
+Have attendees from other departments, markets, and regions present what is going on and planned there with the help of a quick filter selection.
 Everyone involved immediately recognizes what is “on the way” and can act together.
 This works best when all stakeholders involved are continuously working together with newsroom anyway.

 The management meeting